Back to: Home

 • Regardless of whether you say "Yes" or "No" to "Payrolling benefits", every pay batch needs to submit the P11D(b).

-• It's an important choice because you can't change the "Payrolling benefits" setting once paystubs are paid for the pay batch in the tax year.
+• It's an important choice because you can't change the "Payrolling benefits" setting once payslips are filed for the pay batch in the tax year.

 And that's it!
 That's everything you need to know about choosing your payrolling benefits setting, and doing your P11D's!